anthopark/Anteater-Pathway/nextjs-client/README.md

 $ git push -u azure
 ```

+3. On Azure DevOps, Link the pushed branch to your working ticket.

-3. Make changes on the code base and stage the changes and commit the changes.
+4. Make changes on the code base and stage the changes and commit the changes.

 ```shell
 $ git add .